tangentsoft/pidp8i/doc/cc8-manual.md

 *   `init.h` — Inserts a block of [inline assembly](#asm) startup code
     into your program, which initializes the program environment, sets up LIBC, and defines a few low-level routines.
-Certain programs may get away without this code, but the rules for which programs and why are not currently clear to us.  **TODO:** Find out the rules that govern whether this is necessary.

-As a rule, all cross-compiler users should include both of these at the top of every program.
+Unless you know this file’s contents and have determined that you do not need any of what it does for you, you probably cannot write a valid CC8 program that does not `#include` this header.

 Because the cross-compiler lacks an include path feature, you generally want to symlink these files to the directory where your source files